Getting Ready to Start Virtual Classes?

 What you’ll need for your virtual learning experience may vary slightly depending on your learning style, but most students find that these helpful tips are a great place to start.
 Of course, some might offer more resources than others, so it’s essential to do some research and ensure you are signing up for the right class, course, or bootcamp program for you!

-The Loyola University Digital Skills Bootcamps offer courses for cybersecurity and digital marketing.
+The Loyola University Digital Skills Bootcamps offer courses for cybersecurity and software development.
 These are available in virtual classroom settings led by industry leaders and real professionals in the fields.
 To learn more about our programs and how you can get started with no experience, contact us today to schedule a one-on-one with an admissions advisor!